-It's only natural that you may have a trip to the Great Barrier Reef lined up when you organise a car hire in Cairns.
+It’s only natural that you may have a trip to the Great Barrier Reef lined up when you organise a Cairns car hire with East Coast Car Rentals.

 However, the city itself has more to offer than just its proximity to this natural wonder.

 The area is the perfect holiday destination – whether you want to spend time on the beach soaking up the sun and relaxing or taking part in an activity that will boost your adrenaline levels, this region has it all.